PiwikPRO/PPMS-PublicDocs/js-api-consent-manager/javascript.rst

 ==========
 JavaScript
 ==========
-Here are some guidelines on how to use our JavaScript library in Java Script.
+Here are some guidelines on how to use our Consent Manager JS API in Java Script.

 Installation
 ------------